 - RITZ BITS

-Ritz bits are mini ritz cracker sandwiches with either cheese or peanut butter filling.
+Ritz bits are mini ritz cracker sandwiches and can be filled with a cheese filling.

 You can’t go wrong with Go-gurt by Yoplait.
 Just remember to bring an ice pack to keep them cool until snack time.